Kerry Ligtenberg

-Kerry Dale Ligtenberg (born May 11, 1971) is a former Major League Baseball pitcher and coach.
+Kerry Dale Ligtenberg (born May 11, 1971) is an American former Major League Baseball pitcher and coach.

 Early life

 Ligtenberg was born in Rapid City, South Dakota.
 He graduated from Park High School in Cottage Grove, Minnesota.

 Playing career

 After attending the University of Minnesota in 1994, Ligtenberg signed with the Minneapolis Loons of the independent North Central League.
 He made 19 starts with them (114 innings pitched), allowing 103 hits and 44 walks for an ERA of 3.31.
 He struck out 94.
 In 1995, he attended spring training with the Seattle Mariners as a potential replacement player during the ongoing Major League Baseball strike.
 On March 28, after pitching well enough to be offered a replacement contract, his contract was purchased by the Mariners.
 Like the rest of the replacement players he was released on April 2, after the strike was settled.
 As a result of being a replacement player, effectively crossing the players' picket line, he was subsequently never allowed to join the Major League Baseball Players Association.

 In 1995, the North Central League folded, and the Loons joined the independent Prairie League for the 1995 season.
 Ligtenberg re-signed with them, and in 19 games (17 starts) he pitched 109 innings, allowing 101 hits, 26 walks, and striking out 100 with a 2.73 ERA.
 Based on information provided by Loons' manager (and former Atlanta Braves catcher) Greg Olson, Atlanta purchased his contract on January 27, 1996.
 The purchase price was $720 worth of baseball equipment.